youngsoul/PyAlexa/README.rst

 This method will take the 2 parameters that are sent to the lambda function and determine which of the Alexa handlers to invoke.

+For the Amazon Built-in requests such as AMAZON.YesIntent, process request will call a method of the form:  on_<intentname>_intent, e.g. on_yes_intent().
+It is expected that the concrete implementation will have a the necessary methods to support the built-in intents.

+For custom intents, such as, MyCustomIntent, process request will call a method of the form:  on_<intentname>_intent, e.g. on_mycustomintent_intent().
+In this case, no assumption is made about the custom intent name, so the entire name is lower cased, then used in the creation of the dynamic method call.

+For Amazon Built-in requests such as AudioPlayer.PlaybackStarted, process request will call a method of the form:  on_<major name>_<minor name>_request, e.g. on_audioplayer_playbackstarted_request().

+If any of the dynamically called methods is not found, a NotImplementedError exception is raised.

 _build_speechlet_response
 -------------------------
 This method ( from the Alexa color example ) will put together the speechlet portion